annkc/Review-Collection/README.md

 field each.
 These fields can be made protected fields in the abstract class.
 The abstract class can also include abstract methods for creating a review, choosing a review, removing a review, and viewing a review, as these are the features that both classes share but implement differently.
 These are also features that should be required of any review collection app.
-This abstract class can also be extended by any future
+This abstract class would also be available to be extended by any future ui classes.
+The abstract class could be named ReviewCollectionApp, while the existing ReviewCollectionApp class could be renamed to ReviewCollectionAppCLI to match ReviewCollectionAppGUI.
 - Using a JFrame field in the GUI class instead of the class itself extending JFrame.
 This would be a switch from inheritance to composition, which should reduce coupling.
 This would not tie the GUI to JFrame as strongly if future changes result in moving away from JFrame.
 As a class can only extend one other class, not extending JFrame would allow the class to extend the abstract class mentioned in the previous bullet point.
 - Using more than one class for the GUI, separating it into at least 2 separate classes.
 This would be following the Single Responsibility Principle.
-The first separation that comes to mind would be having the existing class be responsible for the buttons that are always present at the top of the window that allows the user to choose what to do.
-There would then be a new class that would be responsible for what would be displayed in the middle of the window, such as the feedback messages, the review creation form, and the interactive list.
-This could be broken down more with one class for the review creation form and then one for the list where the user can select a review.
-The middle display class would have one of each of those two classes as fields, and then the class that I started off with would have a field of the middle display class.
+The first separation that comes to mind would be having the existing class, ReviewCollectionAppGUI, be responsible for the buttons that are always present at the top of the window that allows the user to choose what to do.
+There would then be a new class, MiddleDisplayGUI, that would be responsible for what would be displayed in the middle of the window, such as the feedback messages, the review creation form, and the interactive list.
+This could be broken down more with one class for the review creation form, ReviewCreationFormGUI, and then one for the display with the list and button where the user can select a review, ReviewSelectionScreenGUI.
+The MiddleDisplayGUI class would have one field each of ReviewCreationFormGUI and ReviewSelectionScreenGUI, and then the ReviewCollectionAppGUI class would have a field of MiddleDisplayGUI.
 This should increase cohesion.